 Inventory.
 Inventory is carried at the lower of cost (first-in, first-out method) or net realizable value.
-All items included in inventory relate to our ClearPoint system.
-Software license inventory that is not expected to be utilized within the next twelve months is classified as a non-current asset.
+All items included in inventory relate to our functional neurological products, drug delivery and biologic products, and ClearPoint capital equipment.
+Software license inventory related to ClearPoint systems undergoing on-site customer evaluation is included in inventory in the accompanying consolidated balance sheets.
+All other software license inventory is classified as a non-current asset.
 We periodically review our inventory for obsolete items and provide a reserve upon identification of potentially obsolete items.